-We're pleased that you have chosen Steindler Orthopedic Clinic and Mercy Hospital lowa City for your joint replacement surgery.
+We're pleased that you have chosen Steindler Orthopedic Clinic for your joint replacement surgery.
 To prepare you for a successful surgery and outcome, you will be scheduled for several appointments 10-14 days before your surgery (pre-op).
 It is HIGHLY RECOMMENDED that a friend or family member (your COACH) attend each appointment with you.
 Once scheduled, your appointment times will be sent to you.
 Your appointments will likely include: